-The Safe, Accountable, Flexible and Efficient Transportation Equity Act - A Legacy for Users (SAFETEA-LU) was subsequently succeeded by the Moving Ahead for Progress in the 21st Century Act (Map 21) by Congress in 2012.
-While the current transportation legislation is the Fixing America's Surface Transportation (FAST) Act, there are not any significant changes to the PPP.
+The Moving Ahead for Progress in the 21st Century Act (Map 21) by Congress in 2012 was subsequently succeeded by the FAST Act in 2015.
+While the Infrastructure Investment and Jobs Act passed on November 15, 2021 by President Biden, there are not any significant changes to the PPP.
 MAP 21 continued the strong federal emphasis on public participation, requiring that the public participation plans of metropolitan planning processes "be developed in consultation with all interested parties and provide that all interested parties have reasonable opportunities to comment on the contents of the transportation plan".